 Many golfers have a tendency to get stuck in an anterior tilt of the pelvis, causing too much curve in the lower back (known as hyperlordosis).
 This position places greater stress on the joints in the lower back, is often associated with lower back tightness or pain.

-For more information on the perfect golf posture, see Full Swing 101 – Setup: Basic Posture and Full Swing 103 – Setup: The Perfect Golf Spine Angle.
+For more information on the perfect golf posture, see Golf Swing 101 – Setup: Basic Posture and Golf Swing 103 – Setup: The Perfect Golf Spine Angle.

 If you have any questions or comments about this or other articles on Golf Loopy, please send us an email.